 Much of my work couples experimental methodology with surveys and collection of behavioral data in challenging field environments.
-For many projects, I partner with NGOs to investigate the role of new information communication technologies through randomized controlled trials (field experiments).
+For many projects, I partner with NGOs and donors to investigate policy programming through randomized controlled trials (field experiments).
 Such research demonstrates my two major goals as a scholar: to advance our knowledge of social science by testing theoretically-driven hypotheses and to learn which policy programs are most effective in improving the well-being of citizens.
 This work has been awarded over $1.5 million in research funding.